joined the Department of Information Engineering at the Chinese

 Queensland University of Technology.

-at major conferences such as CCS, EUROCRYPT, and ITCS.
+major conferences such as CCS, EUROCRYPT, ITCS, NDSS, and Usenix Security.

 on cryptography, security, privacy, network, cloud, fintech, access